 Where to Find Time for Reading and Listening

-I like use my time effectively.
-It does not mean that I do fill every minutes with some work.
+I like to use my time effectively.
+It does not mean that I do fill every minute with some work.
 It means that I do not like to lose time.

 Relaxing is not a time losing, by the way.
 Sometimes, even doing nothing is not a time losing as well.